mandemmike/AI-PASS/README.md

 population is between 20 and 30-years-old, according to the distribution of the age group dataset, it seems not very well-balanced.
 This imbalance in age feature is embraced in training configuration by using the class weight library in Keras by executing compute_class_weight() function.
-Although, gender distribution is pretty well-balanced, male and female counts are uo and down close to 12k, so we do not need to change or consider the gender data.
+Although, gender distribution is pretty well-balanced, male and female counts are up and down close to 12k, so we do not need to change or consider the gender data.
 When we look at the race, while white, black, indian and asian have most of the age groups from 0 to 116, others category do not have the age groups over than 60 as much as the rest of the race categories.
 Data balance in race feature looks decent.